 Citizens Community Federal originates loans through marketing efforts and our existing and walk-in customers.
 The ability to originate loans is dependent upon customer demand for loans in Citizens Community Federal's market areas.
 Demand is affected by competition and the interest rate environment.
 Since becoming a savings bank, Citizens Community Federal has significantly increased its origination of residential real estate loans.
-During the past few years, Citizens Community Federal, like many other financial institutions, has experienced significant prepayments on loans due to the low interest rate environment prevailing in the United States.
+During the past few years, Citizens Community Federal, like many other financial institutions, has experienced significant refinancing on loans due to the low interest rate environment prevailing in the United States.
 In periods of economic uncertainty, the ability of financial institutions, including Citizens Community Federal, to originate or purchase large dollar volumes of real estate loans may be substantially reduced or restricted, with a resultant decrease in interest income.
+Citizens Community Federal does not engage in, nor have any exposure to, subprime or construction lending.